Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

->
-* Command line to connect with ssh (Linux, Mac) - replace XXX with the number of your cluster This folder has content for the Strata San Jose March 2017 tutorial "Scalable Data Science with R, from Single Nodes to Spark Clusters".
+This folder has content for the Strata San Jose March 2017 tutorial "Scalable Data Science with R, from Single Nodes to Spark Clusters".

 ## Tutorial link (Strata San Jose, March 2017)